Deep-MI/FastSurfer/recon_surf/README.md

 * `--sid`: Subject ID for directory inside \$SUBJECTS_DIR to be created ($SUBJECTS_DIR/sid/...)

 ### Optional arguments
 * `--t1`: T1 full head input (not bias corrected).
-This must be conformed (dimensions: 256x256x256, voxel size: isotropic, LIA orientation, and data type UCHAR).
+This must be conformed (dimensions: same along each axis, voxel size: isotropic, LIA orientation, and data type UCHAR).
 Images can be conformed using FastSurferCNN's [conform.py](https://github.com/Deep-MI/FastSurfer/blob/stable/FastSurferCNN/data_loader/conform.py) script (usage example: python3 FastSurferCNN/data_loader/conform.py -i <T1_input> -o <conformed_T1_output>).
 If not passed we use the orig.mgz in the output subject mri directory if available.
 * `--aparc_aseg_segfile`: Global path with filename of segmentation (where and under which name to find it, must already exist).
-This must be conformed (dimensions: 256x256x256, voxel size: isotropic, and LIA orientation).
+This must be conformed (dimensions: same along each axis, voxel size: isotropic, and LIA orientation).
 FastSurferCNN's segmentations are conformed by default.
-Please ensure that segmentations produced otherwise are also conformed.
+Please ensure that segmentations produced otherwise are also conformed and equivalent in dimension and voxel size to the --t1 image.
 Default location: $SUBJECTS_DIR/$sid/mri/aparc.DKTatlas+aseg.deep.mgz
 * `--vol_segstats`: Additionally return volume-based aparc.DKTatlas+aseg statistics for DL-based segmentation (does not require surfaces and stops after cc-incorporation).
 * `--fstess`: Use mri_tesselate instead of marching cube (default) for surface creation
 * `--fsqsphere`: Use FreeSurfer default instead of novel spectral spherical projection for qsphere